cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Store

 Input:
-- randomized_pwd, randomized password.
+- randomized_pwd, a randomized password.
-- server_public_key, The encoded server public key for the AKE protocol.
+- server_public_key, the encoded server public key for the AKE protocol.
-- server_identity, The optional encoded server identity.
+- server_identity, the optional encoded server identity.
-- client_identity, The optional encoded client identity.
+- client_identity, the optional encoded client identity.

 Output:
-- envelope, the client's `Envelope` structure.
+- envelope, the client's Envelope structure.
 - client_public_key, the client's AKE public key.
 - masking_key, an encryption key used by the server with the sole purpose of defending against client enumeration attacks.